tmarois/laravel-ads-sdk/README.md

 We are actively looking for new contributors.

-If you want to help, join the slack channel and/or submit pull requests.
+If you want to contribute, join the slack channel and/or submit pull requests.

 # License